K-Kyungho/MEMBER/README.md

 ---
  ### Datasets
 We use three widely used datasets for multi-behavior recommendation, **Tmall**, **Taobao** and **Jdata**.
+First, please preprocess the data in each folder (run preprocess.py)

 ---
 ### How to Run (Original Setting: Evaluation Protocol 1)